T-semidefinite programming relaxation with third-order tensors for constrained polynomial optimization: Introduction

 As the close relationship between SOS relaxation and SOS polynomials, semidefinite third-order tensor and T-SDP are based on the SOS polynomial with a block circulant structure, commonly referred to as block circulant SOS polynomials~\cite{zheng2022unconstrained}.
 This block circulant SOS polynomial can be viewed as an extension of SOS polynomials.

 The purpose of this paper is to introduce a relaxation by the block circulant SOS polynomial instead of the SOS relaxation for constrained POPs in \cite{kim2005generalized} to increase the efficiency of solving SDP relaxations of \eqref{p_k}.
 The SOS relaxation proposed in \cite{kim2005generalized} is called the SOS relaxation or the basic SOS relaxation in this paper.
-Let the degree of $f(x)$ and $g_i(x)$ be $d$ and $w_i$, respectively, and a positive integer $N$, the relaxation level, such that $2N \ge d$ and $2N \ge \max_i \{w_i\}$, and $\tilde{w}_i = \lceil w_i/2 \rceil, \ i=1, \dots, r$.
+Let the degree of $f(x)$ and $g_i(x)$ be $d$ and $w_i$, respectively, and a positive integer $N$, the relaxation level, such that $2N \ge d$ and $2N \ge \max_i \{w_i\}$, and $\tilde{w}_i = \lceil w_i/2 \rceil, \ i=1, \dots, r$, where $\lceil w \rceil$ denotes the smallest integer greater than equal to $w$.
 With positive integers $m_0, l_0$, $m_i,$ and $ l_i$ such that $ s(N) = m_0 l_0, \ s(N-\tilde{w}_i) = m_i l_i, \ i=1, \dots, r$, we employ $2N$-degree $l_0$-block circulant SOS polynomials and $2(N-\tilde{w_i})$-degree $l_i$-block circulant SOS polynomials for our block-circulant SOS relaxation.
 If we choose $ l_i = 1,\ i=0,\ldots,r$, the proposed block circulant SOS relaxation coincides with the basic SOS relaxation.
 The proposed block circulant SOS relaxation relies on the existence of $2N$-degree $l_0$ and $2(N-\tilde{w}_i)$-degree $l_i$-block circulant SOS polynomials for \eqref{p_k}.
-Thus, the choice of $m_i \ \text{and} \ l_i, i=0, \dots, r$ is essential for numerical efficiency, as shown in Section \ref{result}.
+Thus, the choices of $m_i \ \text{and} \ l_i, i=0, \dots, r$ are essential for numerical efficiency, as shown in Section \ref{result}.

 We first show that the block circulant SOS relaxation problem can be described as an equivalent T-SDP problem.
 Then, the T-SDP relaxation problem is equivalently transformed into an SDP problem of smaller size than the SDP problem from the basic SOS relaxation.
 Therefore, the T-SDP relaxation is expected to reduce the computational time.
 Indeed, we observe the computational advantage through numerical experiments presented in Section \ref{result}.
 For instance, the computational time for a constrained POP is reduced from 1264 seconds by the basic SOS relaxation to 633 seconds by the proposed relaxation based on circulant SOS polynomials with appropriate block sizes, under a mild assumption.